nvekariya/Spring-REST-Project/README.md

 Implementation Detail

 - Used Spring MVC framework and Rest API
-- Database implemented using both Spring JDBC and Hibernate
+- Database implementation using both Spring JDBC and Hibernate
 - Supports Internationalization
 - Built client using JSP, JavaScript and jQuery